 While this storm wasn’t in the forecast, afternoon thunderstorms are often quick, strong, and unpredictable, especially in the mountains.
 We were caught off-guard, and we said never again!
-One of the best pieces of gear we could have been carrying in this scenario was a poncho.
+One of the best pieces of rain gear we could have been carrying in this scenario was a waterproof rain poncho.
 It would have kept us more dry and warm, even in the more extreme conditions.
-Because they’re so lightweight, it’s not a big deal to throw a packable ponchos in your daypack.
+Because they’re incredibly lightweight, it’s not a big deal to throw a packable poncho in your day pack.

-Let’s talk about the best ponchos for hiking – ponchos vs. rain jackets and the pros and cons of both, what makes a good poncho, and the best ones on the market.
+Let’s talk about the best ponchos – rain ponchos vs. rain jackets and the pros and cons of both, what makes a good poncho, and the best ones on the market.